-How to Embed a YouTube Video in PowerPoint on Mac
+How to Insert a YouTube Video in PowerPoint on Mac

 If you've been looking for articles on how to embed a YouTube video in Powerpoint on Mac, you're in the right place.
 PowerPoint is a great tool for presenting your thoughts and ideas to others, and video is a powerful medium to convey them.
 So, how do you merge the two for maximum effect?
 How is it done, and are there any alternatives to using PowerPoint as a vehicle for your video content?
 Let's first see how to embed video in PowerPoint on Mac.

 Steps to Embed Video in PowerPoint Mac Version

 As you know, PowerPoint is native to Windows rather than macOS.
 That means you'll need a copy of MS Office for Mac as the first step.
 Assuming you've already got it, let's look at the process of embedding content from YouTube directly into your PPT.